Preventing AI Hallucinations in Customer Support

 5. Fact Verification Layer

-- Extract claims from the response
+- Extract specific claims from the response (prices, dates, feature names)

-- Search knowledge base for each claim
+- Search knowledge base for each claim independently

-- Verify claim matches source
+- Verify each claim matches the source document

-- Flag or remove unverified claims
+- Flag or remove unverified claims before delivery

 6. Constrained Domains